Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Estimates for Curvature

 \end{proposition} \begin{proof} We control the six terms in Proposition \ref{ee1}.
 We first estimate the term $\betab\psi_H\psi_{\Hb}$, i.e., the last term in the expression in Proposition \ref{ee1}.
 As we will see, this is the most difficult term because all three factors can only be controlled after taking the $L^2$ norm along one of the null variables.

-Since we have a small constant $\epsilon^{\frac 12}$, we only need to bound this by a constant depending on $\Delta_4$.
+Since we have a small constant $\epsilon^{\frac 12}$, we only need to bound the remaining contribution by a constant depending on $\mathcal O_0$, $\mathcal R_0$ and $\Delta_4$.
 The first factor is bounded by $\Delta_4$ by the definition of the norm $\mathcal R$ and the bootstrap assumption (\ref{BA5}).
 We now look at the second factor.

 By Propositions \ref{Ricci} and \ref{Ricci32}, we have

 Thus

 We next consider the following four terms from Proposition \ref{ee1}: